 - Allows managing multiple businesses, websites, and stores from a single administrator’s console

 - Provides a built-in content management system that helps maintain, customize, and display different content to different audiences

-- Streamlines management and personalization of price lists and shopping lists
+- Accommodates parallel or overlapping product catalogs, personalization of price lists, discounts and shopping lists

 Digital B2B companies that incorporate a B2B eCommerce solution among their existing business systems can target their customers more effectively and take full advantage of a rapidly growing B2B eCommerce market.

 The phrase “the customer is always right” originated in B2C retail to highlight the importance of the end-user.
 The same rings true in B2B because a business customer’s demands tend to reflect a business problem or pain point critical to business success.
 In addition, none of the two B2B buyers are the same.
 That’s why the effective adoption of B2B vs B2C eCommerce starts from understanding the fundamental needs of a B2B buyer and how to personalize their experience.
 From here you may go on to face new challenges, such as marketing for B2B eCommerce or how to deliver omnichannel customer experiences.
 But make sure you always look through a B2B customer’s eyes.